-Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action) deteri must recom or discussion, including the evidence relied upon in making the compliance or non-compliance mination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This discussion also include corrective action recommendations where the facility does not meet standard.
-These mendations must be included in the Final Report, accompanied by information on specific ctive actions taken by the facility. ger She rman House does not contract for the confinement of inmates or residents.
-This standard is rated "not
+- Exceeds Standard (substantially exceeds requirement of standard) - □ Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)

+Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
+This discussion must also include corrective action recommendations where the facility does not meet standard.
+These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.